Tourism in Karnataka: South Karnataka

-South Karnataka is a unique combination of spectacular vesara style Hoysala architecture, colossal Jain monuments, colonial buildings and palaces of the Kingdom of Mysore, impregnable fort at Chitradurga and densely forested wildlife sanctuaries that offer some of the best eco-tourism available in the country.
-Belur, Halebidu in Hassan District, Somanathapura in Mysore District, Belavadi, Kalasa and Amrithapura in Chikmagalur District, Balligavi in Shimoga District offer some of the best of Hoysala architecture dating from the 11th to 13th centuries, while Shravanabelagola in Hassan district and Kambadahalli in Mandya District have well known 10th-century Jain monuments.
-Scenic forests and the high density of wild animals of this region are a popular attraction for those interested in the wilder side of life.
-Bandipur National Park, Nagarahole, Biligirirangan Hills, Bhadra Wildlife Sanctuary and Bannerghatta national parks are a few popular places for jungle safaris.
+South Karnataka has a combination of vesara style Hoysala architecture, Jain monuments, colonial buildings and palaces of the Kingdom of Mysore, a fort at Chitradurga and densely forested wildlife sanctuaries that offer eco-tourism.
+Belur, Halebidu in Hassan District, Somanathapura in Mysore District, Belavadi, Kalasa and Amrithapura in Chikmagalur District, Balligavi in Shimoga District offer examples of Hoysala architecture dating from the 11th to 13th centuries, while Shravanabelagola in Hassan district and Kambadahalli in Mandya District have 10th-century Jain monuments.
+The region's forests and wildlife are an attraction for tourism.
+Bandipur National Park, Nagarahole, Biligirirangan Hills, Bhadra Wildlife Sanctuary and Bannerghatta national parks are popular places for jungle safaris.